-The further away you get from the centre of Dubai, the cheaper it usually gets.
+The further away you get from the center of Dubai, the cheaper it usually gets.
 Of course, there are exceptions to this rule, but generally this rule holds true.
-A beautiful 1 bedroom apartment in Remraam, Dubailand, will cost you AED 55,000 per year, while a similar sized apartment in Downtown Dubai will be approximately AED 95,000 a year.
+A beautiful 1 bedroom apartment in Remraam, Dubailand, will cost you AED 55,000 per year, while a similar sized apartment for rent in Downtown Dubai will be approximately AED 95,000 a year.

 However, there are other costs to consider as well, such as fuel and transport costs, which you will save on if you live (and work) in the city.